 Protected, Owned and Managed by the Grand Traverse Regional Land Conservancy

 The swamp provides habitat for many unique plants and animals.
-The flora at Palastra-Holm Preserve is considered to be of statewide natural significance and contributes to the biodiversity of Michigan.
+The flora at Palastra-Holm Preserve is considered to be of statewide natural significance.
 Common trees in the swamp include black ash, eastern hemlock, birch, balsam fir, basswood, and the dominant northern white-cedar.
 The swamp also helps water quality by slowing runoff and filtering pollutants and sediment before water enters Elk Lake.

 Although the preserve is open to the public, its sensitive features are not suited to disturbance so there is no parking area or trail.
 The Boundary Map may help visitors stay on preserve property.
-This preserve can be observed from kayak but accessing land could be hazardous and is not recommended.
-In its continual effort to balance public access and use with protecting conservation land GTRLC strives to match properties with appropriate activities.
+This preserve can be observed from kayak, but accessing land could be hazardous and is not recommended.

 Due to the preserve’s limited access, small size, proximity to occupied dwellings, and sensitivity of the wetlands, hunting is not allowed.